CupertinoAppBar

 Defines the padding for the contents of the app bar.

-, the app bar will adopt the following defaults:
+If None, the app bar will adopt the following defaults:

 - vertically, contents will be sized to the same height as the app bar itself minus the status bar.